transdigiware/blockchain/howto/ibp-console-build-network.md

 {{site.data.keyword.blockchainfull}} Platform is a blockchain-as-a-service offering that enables you to develop, deploy, and operate blockchain applications and networks.
 You can learn more about blockchain components and how they work together by visiting the [Blockchain component overview](/docs/services/blockchain?topic=blockchain-blockchain-component-overview#blockchain-component-overview).
 This tutorial is the first part in the [sample network tutorial series](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-sample-tutorial) and describes how to use the {{site.data.keyword.blockchainfull_notm}} Platform console to build a fully functional network on Kubernetes cluster deployed into the cloud infrastructure of our choosing.
 {:shortdesc}

-If you are using the beta trial version of {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}, it is likely that some panels in your console will not match the current documentation, which is kept up to date with the generally available (GA) service instance.
-If you have a beta service instance and want to gain the benefits of all the latest functionality, you are encouraged at this time to provision a GA service instance by following instructions in [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}](/docs/services/blockchain/howto?topic=blockchain-ibp-v2-deploy-iks#ibp-v2-deploy-iks).
-{: important}

 **Target audience:** This topic is designed for network operators who are responsible for creating, monitoring, and managing the blockchain network.